cfr34k/t-echo-lora-aprs/README.md

 # LoRa-APRS firmware for Lilygo T-Echo

+> [!WARNING]
+> DO NOT FLASH THIS FIRMWARE if you want to switch back to Meshtastic soon.
+There is currently an [open issue](https://github.com/cfr34k/t-echo-lora-aprs/issues/30) that trying to flash Meshtastic bricks the device after this firmware was installed.
+It can only be recovered by re-flashing the bootloader via SWD, which requires special debug hardware.

 This is a custom firmware for the T-Echo devices made by Lilygo.

 With this firmware the T-Echo becomes a LoRa-APRS tracker.
 The LoRa